gsayson/FungeletV2/src/templates/Convention.md

 # Conventions for writing HTML templates
 ## Conceptual
 1. DRY: Dont repeat yourself!
 Any repeated HTML structure should live in a template.
 2. Seperation of responsibility: Every template only has functions related to a single module/concern.
-If a template is large enough to have multiple, it should probably be split into smaller templates.
+- If a template is large enough to have multiple overlapping concerns, it should probably be split into smaller templates.
+3. Split only if it makes reuse or readability meaningfully better
-3. Components: If sections of the page need to be dynamically spawned in/taken out, use the slot.html jinja (uses &lt;slot&gt;) template to define where units go, and use the component.html jinja (uses &lt;template&gt;) template to define the reusable units.
+4. Components: If sections of the page need to be dynamically spawned in/taken out, use Components.
-- ModComponents will handle extraction, registration, and instantiation.
-4. Use normal templates where possible.
+5. Use normal templates where possible.
 Use slots/components only when dynamic composition is necessary.
-5. Split only if it makes reuse or readability meaningfully better

 ## Practical
-### File naming
+### File naming: Same as for SASS
-Use snake_case.
+- Use snake_case.

-Templates relevant to all modules will be named "common.[name].html".
-Templates relevant to a module will be named "module.[name].html"
+- Templates relevant to a module will be named "[module].html".
+Sub-templates in the form "[module].[part].html" can be made too.
+- Templates relevant to all modules use common as the module name.

-[name] can expand to [name].[name] and [name].[name] etc, where it is [large scope][smaller scope].
+- [part] can expand to [part].[part] etc, where it is [large scope][smaller scope].

 ### Components
-*worry about this after we have implemented ModComponents lol.
+- worry about this after we have implemented ModComponents lol.
+- Components should be small, reusable building blocks
+- slot.html jinja template to define where units go, and use the component.html jinja template to define the reusable units.
+- ModComponents will handle extraction, registration, and instantiation.